FRACTIONAL CGO ENGAGEMENTS AND SENIOR FULL-TIME SEATS, CONSIDERED SELECTIVELY

 02

 Strategic partnerships with enterprise customers, channel partners, and distribution platforms.
+Founder, developer, and investor ecosystems at platform scale.
 Former BBC, MTV/Viacom/Paramount, AWS, Napster, Bebo.
-I have built partnerships where the other side wrote eight-figure checks and the contracts closed inside two quarters.
+I have built partnerships where the other side wrote eight-figure checks and the contracts closed inside two quarters, and ecosystems where founders, investors, and operators compound across years.

 03